jjsantanna/covid19_in_nl/index.md

 {% include tab_history_per_gemeente.html %}

 ### Acknowledgements
 To [RIVM](https://www.rivm.nl/) that provides meaningful information.
-To [Michelle Petters](https://github.com/Michiexb) who fixed the heatmap graph.
+To [Michelle Petters](https://github.com/Michiexb) who fixed the heatmap graph and added great information.
 To [Erik Kemp](https://www.linkedin.com/in/erikkemp/) who requested meaningful changes to the graphs and to the explanations related to the graphs.
 To [Wouter Kobes](https://www.linkedin.com/in/wouterkobes/) who reviewed the text.

-{% include overall_cummulative_stats.html %}